Minnesota receiving drug to prevent COVID-19 hospitalizations

 Minnesota is beginning to receive limited supplies of a new COVID-19 therapy that could reduce the need for hospital stays and trips to the emergency room — a tantalizing promise as medical centers struggle with a surge of patients while the pandemic virus sidelines more health care workers.

-The treatment is a “monoclonal antibody” therapy similar to the one received by President Donald Trump after he was sickened this fall with COVID-19, but differs in being targeted for those who haven’t been hospitalized and don’t require oxygen therapy.
+The treatment is a "monoclonal antibody" therapy similar to the one received by President Donald Trump after he was sickened this fall with COVID-19, but is made by a different company for patients who haven't been hospitalized and don't require oxygen therapy.
 Last month, the federal government announced the purchase of 300,000 doses of the treatment, saying it would help bridge the gap before coronavirus vaccines become available.

 Yet for all the treatment's promise, it creates a logistical challenge, doctors say, because it must be infused for about an hour at centers without creating risks for other patients.
 Plus, the doses available likely will be dwarfed by the number of patients who could potentially benefit, at least initially.